Free Svaneti: Society

-The Free Svan communities occupied eastern part of Upper Svaneti, the so-called Upper Bal region, along the upper Enguri River, and comprised the Latali, Lenjeri, Mulakhi, Mulazhi, Ieli, Tsvirmi, Ipari, Adishi, Kala, and Ushguli village communes, with the population of around 5,200.
+The Free Svan communities occupied eastern part of Upper Svaneti, the so-called Upper Bal region, along the upper Enguri River, and comprised the Latali, Lenjeri, Mulakhi, Mulazhi, Ieli, Tsvirmi, Ipari, Adishi, Kala, and Ushguli village communes, with a population of around 5,200.
 In contrast to other parts of early modern Svaneti, these communities were not subject to the princely dynasties of the Dadishkeliani of Svaneti and the Dadiani of Mingrelia, which had emerged following the dissolution of the Kingdom of Georgia in the late 15th century.
 The Free Svan society was devoid of typical feudalism, with no single family rising to prominence, although the distinction between nobles (warg, aznauri) and peasants retained considerable significance in social and economic life.
 The noble families of note were Charkviani, Kipiani, Goshteliani, Japaridze, Ioseliani, Kurdiani, Zhorzholiani, and Devdariani.

 Each of the Free Svan communities enjoyed self-rule.
 Common matters were discussed at popular councils, attended by both men and women above 20; the elders from different communities at times convened at Ushguli.
 This alliance between the Svan clans was based on common interests in joint self-defence, in protecting common property such as pastures and churches, and in safeguarding social order based on the traditional law.
 The alliance was cemented by an oath of unity which was renewed every three years and was to be taken "on an icon", that is, in the presence of the sacred image of a Christian saint.